-- h_0 Height in m, of the opening measured in the depth of the web. - au{av} (web) Weighted average shear stress, in N/mm2, over the web height h of the primary supporting member. - Note (1) Web panels to be considered for buckling in way of openings are shown shaded and numbered P1, P2, etc. - Note (2) For a PSM web panel with opening and without edge reinforcements as shown in configuration (a), the applicable buckling assessment method depends on its specific boundary conditions.
+- $au{av}$ (web) Weighted average shear stress, in N/mm, over the web height h of the primary supporting member. - Note (1) Web panels to be considered for buckling in way of openings are shown shaded and numbered P1, P2, etc. - Note (2) For a PSM web panel with opening and without edge reinforcements as shown in configuration (a), the applicable buckling assessment method depends on its specific boundary conditions.
 If one of the long edges along the face plate or along the attached plating is not subject to "inline support", i.e. the edge is free to pull in, Method B should be applied.
 In other cases, typically such as when the short plate edge is attached to the plate flanges, Method A is applicable.